Official Website of the Fannin County Chamber of Commerce and

 What to do

 Biking in Blue Ridge and Fannin County

 Varied and exciting routes in the mountains of North Georgia

 The biking trails of Fannin County include some of the most varied and exciting routes in all of North Georgia.
 Two-lane paved roads, Forest Service all weather gravel roads and single track wind throughout our area.
 This guide shows access points.
 Plan your ride with supplemental info from the Welcome Center, books, bike shops and the web.
-Start with good maps and great advice from locals.
-A good place to start is our great local bike shop, Cycle South in downtown Blue Ridge at 544 E. Main Street, 706-632-3533.
 For detailed info on National Forests, road closures, trail restrictions and more consult the U. S. Forest Service.

 Get our great biking self guided tour map here.

 MB = Mountain Bike